MicrosoftDocs/dynamics-365-fraud-protection/content/templates.md

 > [!NOTE]
 > Environment template does not support decision rules and post-decision actions in shadowing branches.
-> In template list name and columns are included, but list will be empty without any data.
+> In template list name and columns are included, but list is empty without any data.

 ## Create template

 You can create a template from the supported resources in your Fraud Protection portal.

 > [!NOTE]
-> templates created in the environment will be accessible to its children environments, users in the children environments may create new resources using the template from parent environment.
+> templates created in the environment are accessible to its children environments, users in the children environments may create new resources using the template from parent environment.

 ### Create rule template
 1. In Fraud Protectin portal, navigate to Fraud assessments, select the assessment and go to **Rules** tab.